Search

 • Contaminants at or above 20% of their lower explosive limit (LEL—the concentration at which the gas or vapour could ignite)

-To determine IDLH level of a contaminant, consult the NIOSH Pocket Guide to Chemical Hazards.
+To determine IDLH level of a contaminant, consult the NIOSH Pocket Guide to Chemical Hazards or NIOSH's Table of IDLH values.

 *Adapted from WorkSafe BC Breathe Safer.